apioo/psx/doc/design/dependency_injection.rst

 .. literalinclude:: ../../container.php
    :language: php

-The DI container of PSX is a simple class where each method represents an service definition.
+The DI container of PSX is a simple class where each method represents a service definition.
 Normally you would create your own container which extends the PSX default container.
 To add a service to the container you have to simply specifiy a method in the container which returns an object instance.